Had an issue with

 • Warranty disputes: Confusion over the 2-year defect warranty or 3-month satisfaction guarantee.

-• Delays: Wait times for glasses or appointment slots, especially during peak periods.
+• Delays: Long wait times for glasses or appointment slots, especially during peak periods.

 Specsavers